Wattysaid/dsif-git-main-project/Neural Networks.md

 ## 🧠 Neural Network Challenger Model: Simple Architecture

-## 🌟 Best Performing Neural Network Model: Intermediate Architecture

-After testing multiple neural network architectures, the intermediate model emerged as the best performer, balancing high accuracy and efficient computational cost.
-Here’s a summary of its results:

-### Key Metrics

-- **Training Accuracy**: 98.62%
-- **Validation Accuracy**: 98.72%
-- **Training Loss**: 0.0478
-- **Validation Loss**: 0.0505

-### Model Insights

-This intermediate architecture, with three hidden layers (32, 16, and 8 neurons), effectively captured the patterns in the data while avoiding overfitting.
-The training and validation accuracy curves converged closely, indicating that the model generalises well to unseen data.

 For this neural network experiment, I opted for a simpler model architecture to evaluate whether a more streamlined network could achieve comparable performance.
 This model acts as a challenger by testing if fewer layers and neurons can still capture the predictive patterns in our data with high accuracy.

 ### Model Architecture